-Joshua Sanborn is professor of history and head of the History Department at Lafayette College.
-He is the author of Drafting the Russian Nation: Military Conscription, Total War, and Mass Politics, 1905-1925 (Northern Illinois UP, 2003) and co-author (with Annette Timm) of Gender, Sex, and the Shaping of Modern Europe: A History from the French Revolution to the Present Day (Berg, 2007).
-He is working on a manuscript tentatively entitled Imperial Apocalypse: World War I and the Destruction of the Russian Empire.
+Joshua Sanborn is the David M. ’70 and Linda Roth Professor in the History Department at Lafayette College.
+He is the author, most recently, of Imperial Apocalypse: The Great War and the Destruction of the Russian Empire(Oxford UP, 2014).
+He is also the author of Drafting the Russian Nation: Military Conscription, Total War, and Mass Politics, 1905-1925 (Northern Illinois UP, 2003) and co-author (with Annette Timm) of Gender, Sex, and the Shaping of Modern Europe: A History from the French Revolution to the Present Day (Berg, 2007).

 Recent publications include:

 “The Apotheosis of the Unknown Soldier: Officers, Soldiers, and the Writing of the Great War in Russia,” in Richard Bessel and Dorothee Wierling eds., Inside World War One?
 The First World War and its Witnesses (Oxford: Oxford University Press, 2018): 291-304.

 “1917: Revolution as Demobilization and State Collapse (co-author with Eric Lohr),” Slavic Review 76, no. 3 (Fall 2017): 703-709.

 “Soldiers and Civilians, 1914-1917,” in Simon Dixon ed., The Oxford Handbook of Modern Russian History (Oxford and New York: Oxford University Press, 2013-) [Published online, March 2015] – DOI: 10.1093/oxfordhb/9780199236701.013.020

 “Russian Imperialism, 1914-2014: Annexationist, Adventurist, or Anxious?”
 Revolutionary Russia (2014).
 Available in open access format at: http://www.tandfonline.com/eprint/FbKFvNaTGDUbx2Ax4xpp/full